Fight Traffic Ticket in ArizonaPage OverviewSUMMARY: How to Fight an Arizona Traffic Ticket

-- Your charge or violation is criminal in nature (i.e. the traffic citation is related to alcohol or drugs, or manslaughter, homicide, or the commission of any kind of felony in a motor vehicle).
+- Your charge or violation is criminal in nature (i.e., the traffic citation is related to alcohol or drugs, or manslaughter, homicide, or the commission of any kind of felony in a motor vehicle).

 AZ traffic ticket lawyers can help with other matters, too, such as rescheduling hearings (see above) and appealing guilty verdicts (see below).

-NOTE: Your court might require you to notify it within a certain number of days if you plan to use a lawyer.
+NOTE: Your traffic court might require you to notify it within a certain number of days if you plan to use a lawyer.

-The direction your traffic ticket hearing takes will depend on your particular situation, and this direction determines how you should prepare your case.
+The direction your AZ traffic ticket hearing takes will depend on your particular situation, and this direction determines how you should prepare your case.

 You can expect the judge (or judicial hearing officer) to hear testimony and view evidence from both sides, but you must be prepared to make sure your testimony and evidence is related to your particular case.

-For example, your hearing might involve determining:
+For example, your traffic ticket hearing in Arizona might involve determining:

 - Who was at fault for an accident related to the citation, and therefore who should pay for the damages.